-First, as the chart shows, the U.S. Bureau of Land Management (BLM) could set a royalty rate—that is, the share of the revenue generated by the leases that goes back to taxpayers—more in line with Texas, Louisiana, New Mexico and North Dakota where the royalty rate can exceed 20 percent.
+First, as the chart shows, Covert and Kellogg say the U.S. Bureau of Land Management (BLM) could set a royalty rate—that is, the share of the revenue generated by the leases that goes back to taxpayers—more in line with Texas, Louisiana, New Mexico and North Dakota where the royalty rate can exceed 20 percent.
 Second, Congress could amend the Mineral Leasing Act to reduce the amount of time drillers can sit idle on federal lands.
 Right now, firms that sign federal leases get 10 years to develop them—double the amount of time major oil and gas producing states give to drillers on state lands.
 These changes can be combined with reforms to the bidding process.
 Currently, firms only need to pay $2 per acre for the land they bid on, and firms can avoid paying even that low price by participating in a non-competitive process.
-In Texas, minimum bids are often as much as $5,000 per acre.
+In Texas, minimum bids can be as much as $5,000 per acre.

 While these changes would ensure Americans receive fair value for oil and gas resources on public lands, taxpayers would still largely be on the hook to keep local oil and gas communities clean.
 To ensure oil and gas companies pay for clean-up costs, BLM could increase the insurance, or bond, firms must post to cover decommissioning of wells.
 Currently, firms post a single $25,000 bond to cover all of their wells in each state, when modern shale wells cost more than $24,000 each to properly plug and abandon.